javaria-2b/Notewave/README.md

 ## 🧩 How It Works

-NoteWave AI combines cutting-edge technologies to deliver a seamless note-taking experience:
+Note0 AI combines cutting-edge technologies to deliver a seamless note-taking experience:

 1. **Create Notes**: Type, record audio, or import content from various sources
 2. **AI Processing**: Our AI analyzes your content for key insights and organization